ashmaroli/jekyll/docs/_tutorials/create-jekyll-theme.md

 Your Jekyll pages consist of HTML, CSS, and JavaScript, so pretty much any code you need to embed will work without a problem.

-As you integrate code for these services, note that **if a page in your Jekyll site doesn't have front matter tags, Jekyll won't process any of the content in that page.** The page will just be passed to the `_site` folder when you build your site.
+As you integrate code for these services, not that if a page in your Jekyll site doesn't have front matter tags, Jekyll won't process any of the content.
+The page will just be passed to the `_site` folder when you build your site.

 If you do want Jekyll to process some page content (for example, to populate a variable that you define in your site's config file), just add front matter tags to the page.
 If you don't want any layout applied to the page, specify `layout: null` like this: